ENGLISH (ENGL)

 C-ID: ENGL 105

-Principles of critical thinking applied to writing and reading on complex issues which incorporate logic, inductive and deductive reasoning, the critique of logical fallacies, persuasion, analysis and evaluation of appropriate prose models, including those employing argument, other rhetorical modes, and critical thinking strategies specific to various modes of thought; selective use of citation and documentation.
+In this course, students receive instruction in critical thinking for purposes of constructing, evaluating, and composing arguments in a variety of rhetorical forms, using primarily non-fiction texts, refining writing skills and research strategies developed in ENGL C1000 Academic Reading and Writing (C-ID ENGL 100) or similar first-year college writing course.
+This is an honors course.
+Principles of critical thinking applied to writing and reading on complex issues which incorporate logic, inductive and deductive reasoning, the critique of logical fallacies, persuasion, analysis and evaluation of appropriate prose models, including those employing argument, other rhetorical modes, and critical thinking strategies specific to various modes of thought.
+Selective use of citation and documentation.
 This enriched course is designed for the Honors Program allowing more student-directed discussions and more extensive writing assignments.
-No credit if taken after ENGL 001C.
+No credit if taken after ENGL C1001, ENGL 001C, or ENGL 001CH.
+Formerly ENGL 001CH.
 Total of 72 hours lecture.

 Transfer Credit: CSU